New Urbanist Memes for Transit-Oriented Teens: Internal dissent

-In Autumn 2017, Eldred requested group members to compensate the moderation for emotional labor via Venmo which was met with a critical reception.
-Eldred said "There have been times where it's like we're being asked to moderate the Israeli–Palestinian conflict in a group about, you know, trains."
+In Autumn 2017, Eldred requested that group members compensate the moderators for emotional labor via Venmo, a request that was met with a critical reception.
+Eldred said, "There have been times where it's like we're being asked to moderate the Israeli–Palestinian conflict in a group about, you know, trains."

-There has also been criticism about political orientation of the group.
-Eldred said "the communists complain that the group is too neoliberal, and the market urbanists complain that the group is too communist.
+There has also been criticism of the group's political orientation.
+Eldred said, "the communists complain that the group is too neoliberal, and the market urbanists complain that the group is too communist.
 A lot of people will rag on the mods for being centrists.
 And most of us are socialists."

 Impact

 The group has inspired a number of actions.
 Members have been inspired to take urban planning courses, apply for internships and jobs for city halls and United States Department of Transportation, and organize local meetups to discuss discourse.
 Eldred recruited members to her Democratic Socialists of America local chapter.

-On January 15, 2020, NUMTOT administrators decided to endorse Bernie Sanders in the 2020 Democratic presidential primaries, praising his “message of peace, equity, and justice.”
+On January 15, 2020, NUMTOT administrators endorsed Bernie Sanders in the 2020 Democratic presidential primaries, praising his “message of peace, equity, and justice.”
 The reasons cited include Sanders’ support for building 10 million affordable housing units, making Section 8 housing assistance for low-income families an entitlement, national rent control, creating a National Housing Agency to combat housing discrimination, the Green New Deal, and investing $300 billion in public transport.
 In response, Sanders himself joined the group and thanked the group in a post, saying, “thank you NUMTOT for your support of our campaign, and for all you are doing to create the lasting and fundamental change our country needs”.